 An ‘agreement’ for a second uranium mine on Mirarr country, at Jabiluka, was concluded in 1982 amid great controversy.
 The validity of the 1982 agreement is contested by the Mirarr, who maintain it was negotiated under extreme duress.

 In the late 1990s ERA attempted to mine Jabiluka and the Mirarr initiated and lead a major national and international campaign against the development.
 The campaign was run both on environmental grounds as well as in recognition of the rights of the Traditional Owners.
-The campaign involved an eight-month blockade of the site by over 5000 peaceful protesters, two federal parliamentary inquiries, a high-level UNESCO mission to Kakadu, resolutions of the European Parliament and US Congress, significant national and international media coverage, and the receipt of major international awards for Yvonne Margarula and Jacqui Katona in recognition of their role in environmental and cultural protection.
+The campaign involved an eight-month blockade of the site by over 5000 peaceful protesters, two Federal Parliamentary inquiries, a high-level UNESCO mission to Kakadu, resolutions of the European Parliament and US Congress, significant national and international media coverage, and the receipt of major international awards for Yvonne Margarula and Jacqui Katona in recognition of their role in environmental and cultural protection.
 To date the Jabiluka uranium deposit has not been mined.
-Energy Resources of Australia has committed to completion of rehabilitation of the site by the end of 2013.
+Energy Resources of Australia has rehabilitated the site in consultation with the Mirarr.

-In 2005 the Mirarr and ERA entered into an agreement that quarantined the Jabiluka dispute by stating that mining may only proceed with the written consent of the Mirarr Traditional Owners.
-This agreement gave meaningful effect to policies of corporate social responsibility for sustainable development especially with respect to the rights of Indigenous peoples.
+In 2005 the Mirarr and ERA (now owned by Rio Tinto) entered into an agreement that quarantined the Jabiluka dispute by stating that mining may only proceed with the written consent of the Mirarr Traditional Owners.
+In doing so, Rio Tinto has given meaningful effect to policies of corporate social responsibility especially with respect to the rights of Indigenous peoples.

-Jeffrey Lee Senior Traditional Owner of the Djok clan, speaks for Koongarra.
+Jeffrey Lee is the Senior Traditional Owner of the Djok clan and speaks for Koongarra.
 Jeffrey has long resisted Areva's promises of wealth and remained firm in his commitment to care for the land.
-In 2010 Jeffrey Lee asked the Federal Government to protect Koongarra by including it within Kakadu, stating at the time: "When you dig a hole in that country you are killing me.
+In 2010 Jeffrey Lee asked the Federal Government to protect Koongarra once and for all by including it within Kakadu, stating at the time: "When you dig a hole in that country you are killing me.
 I don't worry about money at all."
-The Government promised to honour his wishes and three years later, it did.

 The Mirarr have a company clan relationship with the Djok and have supported Jeffrey in his efforts to protect his country from mining.